 Casablanca (Day 2)

-On day 2, my friends and I woke up early to explore Casablanca.
-Most travelers skip the city but I would highly recommend to spend at least a day in the capital.
-You can join a guided tour in Casablanca.
-It’s a 4-hour walking tour exploring the most famous attractions of Casablanca.
+On day 2 of our Morocco itinerary, my friends and I woke up early to explore Casablanca.
+While many travelers tend to skip this city, I highly recommend spending at least a day in Morocco’s bustling economic capital.
+To make the most of your visit, consider joining a guided walking tour in Casablanca.
+This 4-hour tour takes you through the city’s most famous attractions, offering a deeper insight into its rich history and vibrant culture.

 Highlights: